How To Build A Clay Pot Candle Heater & Do They Really Work?

 Those For

 But don’t just take my word for it.
-Let’s hear from others who claim this clay pot heater does a good job of heating up a small space.
+Let’s hear from others who claim this clay pot heater does an excellent job of heating a small space.

 Here are three videos that “prove” these little candle heaters work: